 Notable & Unique: People

-the folks of the Lincolnshire Village Center neighborhood may actually hold
+the Lincolnshire Village Center neighborhood is wealthier than 99.2%

 Also, according to NeighborhoodScout's exclusive analysis, Lincolnshire Village Center

 is among the best neighborhoods for families in Illinois.
 In fact, this neighborhood is

 in the entire state of Illinois.
 Its combination of top public